 - mixed in to mashed sweet potatoes

-- omit the sweetener for an alfredo sauce over spaghetti squash, zoodles, or traditional pasta noodles
+- omit the sweetener and use as an alfredo sauce over spaghetti squash, zoodles, or traditional pasta noodles

 or make the heavy cream version (a lot of it), add some canned pumpkin, and create your own dairy-free pumpkin ice cream!